indykiss/DataStructures-Algos/Interview_tips.md

 - The brute force approach is to test all possibilities, which is O(n^2) time.
 So the question is whether or not I can beat that time.
 - The answer will contain n^2 items, so I must at least spend that amount of time.

+IF I can't figure out an optimal solution within ~5 mins, need to just do the brute force solution.

+We can optimize later.

 ###### Optimizing solution: